Termination Analysis of Linear-Constraint Programs: Size-Change-Termination

 \begin{example} Consider the \mlc loop of Example~\ref{ex:sct}.
 We have $\transitions_4=\transitions_3\sctcom\transitions_3 = \{x' < x, y'<y\}$.
 All other \sct-compositions yield one of the existing paths, \eg, $\transitions_1\sctcom\transitions_2=\transitions_1$ and $\transitions_2\sctcom\transitions_2=\transitions_2$. \end{example}

 Note that $\sctcom$ is an over-approximation of $\circ$.
 For example, $\{x'<x\} \sctcom \{x'<x\} = \{x'<x\}$ while $\{x'<x\} \circ \{x'<x\} = \{x' \le x-2\}$.

 If we start from the set of all edges of the \cfg, and compute the transitive closure using $\sctcom$, it is guaranteed that the computation terminates since the set of possible constraint sets is finite.
 Thus $T_P^+$ can be symbolically over-approximated in finite time.
 Moreover, this over-approximation does not lose any information that may be necessary for the termination proof, \ie, the \cfg is non-terminating if and only if there is $(\ell,\transitions,\ell)$ in this transitive closure such that $\transitions$ is not well-founded.
-Thus we have \emph{the closure algorithm} for \sct:
+The reason for that is that in a negative-weighted cycle (cf. Theorem~\ref{thm:dsct:equiv}), if we change all negative weights to $-1$, the cycle will remain negative, since we have no positive weights.